San Joaquin Valley National Cemetery

 There are several organizations, both military and service organizations, that provide a funeral honors detail for services.
 Those providing the honors details are primarily VFW groups, as well as American Legion, Lemoore Naval details (two days) and the California State National Guard from Fresno, Calif.
 Or your can request military funeral honors through your funeral home from the Department of Defense.

 Fresh and artificial floral displays may be placed on the graves at any time.
 Floral containers are available throughout the cemetery.

 Floral displays will be removed when they become faded and unsightly or as necessary to facilitate cemetery operations.
-All items will be removed bi-weekly.
+All items will be removed on the first and third Wednesday of every month.
 The pick up schedule is posted at traffic circle at the end of Tres Cerritos Boulevard.
+(NO FLORAL PICKUPS IN DECEMBER.)

-To maintain the dignity of the cemetery, commemorative items, flags, balloons, pinwheels, glass or breakable items, votive lights, statues, shepherd’s hooks, etc., are not allowed.
+To maintain the dignity of the cemetery, commemorative items, balloons, pinwheels, glass or breakable items, votive lights, statues, shepherd’s hooks, etc., are not allowed.
 Cemetery staff will remove non-floral items immediately.
 Items appearing to be of sentimental or keepsake value will be retained for one month before disposal.

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.